IBM/container-service-getting-started-wt/Lab 1/README.md

 # Lab 1 - Set Up And Deploy Your First Application

-This stage of the tutorial walks through pushing an image of an application to the IBM Containers Registry and deploying a basic application to a cluster
+This stage of the lab walks through pushing an image of an application to the IBM Containers Registry and deploying a basic application to a cluster

 # Pushing an image to the IBM Containers Registry